Cloudscape Design System

 • Icons must be 16x16px.
 Some Cloudscape components will resize icons depending on the context.

-• Design icons using lines, not fills.
-Consistently use a 2px stroke, and align the stroke to the center.
-Ensure that each line is accurately aligned to the pixel grid in the icon template.
+• Ensure that each line is accurately aligned to the pixel grid in the icon template.
 Cloudscape components will adjust the stroke width based on the size of the icon.

 • Cloudscape components will adjust the color based on the icon’s concrete usage and context.